tilmantroester/HMx/README.md

+## This repository has been deprecated in favour of https://github.com/tilmantroester/pyhmcode

 # HMx

 This is the source code for the halo-model cross correlations tool (HMx).
 It is currently undergoing testing and is certainly not ready to be applied to any data analyses.
 However, the code is in the public domain in the hope that some parts of it may still be useful to the astronomical community.